 BLOG: All Things Higher Ed

-Find fit, belonging, and community in smaller college towns
+Find fit, belonging and a sense of community in smaller college towns

-For prospective college students from larger cities, the idea of attending college in a rural setting may cause feelings of doubt, uncertainty and even fear.
-However, there are many benefits of attending college in a smaller, more rural community that students should consider before making a decision about where to pursue their education.
-In this post, we explore the advantages of attending college in a rural setting, with a focus on finding community, fitting in, and socialization — particularly for first-generation students.
+If you are a prospective college student from a larger city, the idea of attending college in a rural setting may cause feelings of doubt, uncertainty and even fear.
+However, there are many benefits of attending college in a smaller, more rural community you should consider before making a decision about where to pursue your education.
+In this post, we explore the advantages of attending college in a rural setting, with a focus on finding a sense of community, fitting in, and socialization — particularly for first-generation students.

 At Central Michigan University, your success is our goal.
-We even have a office dedicated to it!
+We even have an office dedicated to it!
 Check out the resources available through the Office of Student Success.
+No tricks, just a treat!
+All undergrads can apply for free this October.

 Campus setting: rural vs. urban